stream-pi/essential-actions/README.md

 ### Linux/Mac

-Build all actions by executing `make build-all` from the command line or specific actions i.e. `make twitch`.
+Build all actions by executing `make build-all` from the command line or specific actions i.e. `make twitch-talk`.

 ### Windows